Our Community Guidelines

 Local ScienceOnline groups agree to embrace and exhibit these values in their activities, outreach and events.

-The ScienceOnline name has come to symbolize inclusive conversation about science, and fun, inspiring, enlightening conversations at that!
+The ScienceOnline name has come to symbolize inclusive conversation about science that are inspiring, enlightening and can lead to unique collaborations.

 Consistent branding reduces confusion and helps us all publicize and promote our activities, thereby bringing more voices to the conversation.
 By seeking out the ScienceOnline name, science-minded people can find local events and communities that share our respected core values.